DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

         - _Interviews_ occur when investigators meet with an individual who may have information relevant to their investigation but is not a suspect.
 If the individual is a suspect, then the meeting is an _interrogation_.
     - general principles:
         - identify and secure the scene
-        - protect evidence -- proper collection of evidence preserves its integrity and the chain of custody.
+        - 🍪protect evidence -- proper collection of evidence preserves its integrity and the chain of custody.
 For example, The Linux tool 📝dd creates a bit-by-bit copy of the target drive that is well suited to forensic use, and special forensic versions of dd exist that can provide even more forensic features.
+Also, For example
+            - When investigating computer crimes, an investigator should never use the original evidence.
+Instead, a bit-by-bit copy of the original drive should be created and used for the investigation.
+If an investigator taints the original evidence, it may be dismissed in court.
+Original evidence should always be collected and documented using a Chain of Custody.
+You could taint the original evidence by 🚫logging on to the endpoint or device without a 📝forensice disk controller\📝write bloxcker.
-Also, For example 🔥A forensic disk controller or hardware write-block device is a specialized type of computer hard disk controller made for the purpose of gaining read-only access to computer hard drives without the risk of damaging the drive's contents.
+            - 🔥A forensic disk controller or hardware write-block device is a specialized type of computer hard disk controller made for the purpose of gaining read-only access to computer hard drives without the risk of damaging the drive's contents.
 One of the main functions of a forensic drive controller is preventing any command sent to a device from modifying data stored on the device.
 For this reason, forensic drive controllers are also often referred to as 📝write blockers.
             - 🍾It  intercept write commands from the host operating system, preventing them from reaching the drive.
             - 🍾It returns data requested by a read operation
             - 🍾It returns access-significant information from the device